 Market Volatility in Industries

 The NYSE, NASDAQ, and AMEX all categorize companies based on their service or industry classification.
-They are categorized following the Industry Classification Benchmarks (Appendix A), which is an important indicator in segmeting the various sectors of the world’s macroeconomic system into one centralized database, thus eliminating redundancy and confusion within markets.
+They are categorized following the Industry Classification Benchmarks (See Appendix A), which is an important indicator in segmenting the various sectors of the world’s macroeconomic system into one centralized database, thus eliminating redundancy and confusion within markets.
 It provides a standardized basis for analysis, stock selection and performance measurement.
 It aligns with investment research and analysis, numerous exchange-traded products, and services developed by analytical data vendors (ICB, 2013).
 The ICB is relevant to investors and stockbrokers because it facilitates sector-based investment strategies as well as measures the overall market volatility of the various sectors.
 Each market has its own slight variation of the ICB.
 For continuity purposes, the nine industries of the NASDAQ will be used, since the NASDAQ classifies all companies, even ones that trade on the AMEX or NYSE.
 The communications sector is absorbed by other sectors.

 Schwert (1999) states that stock market volatility also is positively related to volatility in economic variables, such as inflation, industrial production, and debt levels in the corporate sector.
 This tends to vary from industry to industry.
 Some industries are traditionally more stable than others with regard to leadership.
 An energy company, for example, is much more concerned with government regulation than who is in charge.
 This is partly due to the constraints put on the CEO with regard to expansion and mission.
 An energy company is very unlikely to change its core functions whereas a technology company may need to frequently change its focus and functions.